snowoflondon/PL_Visualizer/README.md

 ## Introduction
 `PL Visualizer` is a Shiny app aimed to visualize advanced team statistics from the Premier League.
 This app scrapes squad and individual player data from [Fbref](https://fbref.com/en/comps/9/Premier-League-Stats) using the R package `rvest`.
 The Shiny app can be accessed here: https://brianjmpark.shinyapps.io/pl_visualizer/

-**The 2023-2024 campaign has ended - repo will be updated once the new season starts and the data resets**

 ## Explanation
 `PL Visualizer` currently supports 3 main types of visualizations: **Squad Scatterplots**, **Positional Player Slice Charts**, and **Goalkeeper Scatterplots**.